-In order for your small business to grow and prosper, it needs to make a profit.
-It starts by building up the strength of your business through increased sales.
-Over time, your goal should be to meet and/or exceed sales quotas so you can accumulate enough capital to withstand an unexpected business crisis, such as a sudden economic downturn or slow sales period.
+For your small business to grow and prosper, it needs to make a profit.
+This starts by building up the strength of your business through increased sales.
+Over time, your goal should be to meet and exceed sales quotas so you can accumulate enough capital to withstand an unexpected business emergency, such as a sudden economic downturn or slow sales period.

-This capital will be used to pay business taxes and any employee benefits your company might have.
+This capital will be used to pay business taxes and any employee benefits you might have.
 Your profit before taxes is the profit from which your income taxes need to be deducted.
 Lastly, your net profit is the amount of capital remaining after your business taxes and expenses have been paid.

-Invest in your company’s future
+Invest in your small business’s future.

 Some of the most successful small businesses are those that stay on top of the competition.
-You can do this by keeping abreast of industry trends, adapting to your customers’ needs, and improving your products or services.
-In some cases, you will need to invest in your business in order to keep ahead of the pack.
-That’s where your profits can be put to use.
+You can do this by keeping up with industry trends, adapting to your customers’ needs, and improving your products or services.
+In some cases, you will need to invest in your business to stay ahead of the competition.
+That is where your profits can be put to use.